Row-clustering of a Point Process-valued Matrix: Row-clustering Algorithms

 \subsection{Computational Complexity and Acceleration}

 Assume that the training event sequences belong to $n$ accounts and $C$ clusters and are repeatedly observed on $m$ time slots.
-We also assume that the data contains $R$ types of events and each sequence consists of $I$ time stamps on average .
+We also assume that the data contains $R$ types of events and each sequence consists of $I$ time stamps on average.
 Let $Q$ be the sampling size used in the Monte Carlo integration in \eqref{eq:monte}.
-In Step I, it requires $O(nmR)$ computation complexity to estimate $\Theta_y$ and $\Theta_z$, according to \cite{xu2020semi}.
-Computation required to pre-calculate $a_{i}^{r,r'}$ and $b_{i}^r$ is $O(nmIR^2)$ if we decomposition $a^{r,r'}_c$ as:
+In numerical implementation, we divide the interval $[0,T]$ into $D$ equally spaced grid points $\mathcal{D}=\{0=u_1<\cdots<u_D=T\}$.
+In Step I, it requires $O(nmR^2D^2)$ computation complexity to estimate $\Theta_y$ and $\Theta_z$, according to \cite{xu2020semi}.
+Computation complexity to pre-calculate $a_{i}^{r,r'}(s,t;h)$'s and $b_{i}^r(t;h)$'s in~\eqref{AB} for all $s,t\in\mathcal{D}$ is of the order $O(nmR^2D^2)$ if we decomposition $a^{r,r'}_i(s,t;h)$ as:

-In Step II, for each E-S iteration, we need $O(nCQR^3)$ for sampling and $O(nBCIQR^2)$ for other calculations.
-Therefore, the overall computational complexity is $O(nR^2(mI+CQR+CGI))$.
+In Step II, for each E-S iteration, we need $O(CQR^3)$ for sampling and $O(nCIQR^2)$ for other calculations.
+Therefore, the overall computational complexity is $O(R^2(nmD^2+CQR+nCIQ))$.
 To further reduce computation, we use array programming and GPU acceleration to calculate the high-dimensional integration in the Monte Carlo EM framework \cite{wu2020zmcintegral} to reduce the runtime of (\ref{eq:ExpW}).
-The details are included in Supplementary S.2.
-In this study, we investigate situation when the value of $R$ is small to moderate.
-When $R$ is large, the low-rank or sparse properties of $\Gamma_{x,c}^{r,r'}$'s may be utilized to reduce the sampling complexity to $O(nCQR^2)$.
+The details are included in Supplementary S.2, and a numerical demonstration is given in Section~\ref{sec:sim}.